Amongst a world in transition, many of us are not yet certain where to show love and where to set boundaries – or even where to begin.

 Still, in the early stages of gaining conscious awareness, it could be devastating when meeting fellow seekers, just to again face judgment, competition & rejection.

-Which could then lead you to wonder if again “you might have gotten it wrong”, or that you even may still not be on “the right path”.
+Which could then lead you to wonder if again “you might have gotten it wrong”, or if you even may still not be on “the right path”.

 This happened to me once after I had shared the details of my personal transformation on my Blog.